AvaAvarai/Java_Tabular_Vis_Toolkit/README.md

 # JTabViz: Java Tabular Visualization Toolkit

-This project is a software tool developed for a research project and study of the boosting classifier algorithms and representation learning. **JTabViz** is a Java-based cross-platform software toolkit for machine learning (ML) data analysis, classification, and visualization.
+**JTabViz** is a Java-based cross-platform software toolkit for machine learning (ML) data analysis, classification, and visualization.
+Originally developed to assist with classifier boosting and interactive classification research.
 It is designed for the visualization and analysis of multidimensional (n-D) tabular ML data to discover and build classification models from logical rules.
 With supports for feature engineering and data augmentation to analyze how dataset changes impact ML models.
+Fully interactive and transparent for interpretable model designing.

 Currently, the JTabViz software supports the following Machine ML classifiers: